TITLE 6 PRIMARY AND SECONDARY EDUCATION

 revision by new IEP teams, if appropriate to meet a student's changing needs.

-about the student shall be a member of this team, and shall sign specifically
+has knowledge about the student shall be a member of this team, and shall sign

-to verify and accept completed graduation plans, goals and objectives pursuant
+specifically to verify and accept completed graduation plans, goals and

-of Subsection K of 6.29.1.9 NMAC, or plans for a conditional certificate of transition
+Subsection J of 6.29.1.9 NMAC, or plans for a conditional certificate of

-has current and relevant evaluations, reports or other
+that the student has current and relevant evaluations, reports, or other

 documentation necessary to support a smooth and effective transition to